althafofficial/Business_Insights_360/README.md

-# AtliQ Technologies - Customer & Business Insights Dashboard
+# Business_Insights_360 - Customer & Business Insights Dashboard

-Welcome to the **AtliQ Technologies** Data Analysis Project.
 This project involves analyzing customer and product data from AtliQ Technologies — a fictional global technology brand that offers a vast range of products including monitors, accessories, desktops, laptops, networking devices, and storage solutions.
 The goal is to derive meaningful business insights across four key areas: **Finance**, **Sales**, **Marketing**, and **Supply Chain**.

 ---